jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W7.md

 - Lighting plans should reflect available equipment.
 - Artistic drawing skill is not graded — clarity is.

 Use arrows to indicate movement when necessary.

----

-### Submission

-Save the completed template as:
+➡️ Save the completed template as: `Lastname_Firstname_Storyboard.pdf`

-`Lastname_Firstname_Storyboard.pdf`

-Include it in your **Pre-Production Package PDF**.
+> You may complete the template digitally or by hand.
+> If you use the printed version, it must be clearly scanned and compiled into a single PDF before submission.

 ---